Mama Shakira

 Early Life

 It’s important to know how much of the beginning of Mama’s story is guess work.
-There was not enough regulation for big cats when she was born, so we don’t know many details about her early life.
-But we can guess that, when Shakira was born, she was immediately taken from her mother and was raised until she could go into the cub petting industry.
-It was there that people would pay to play with and pet a pure white tiger, and they paid extra for her coat color.
-The facility owners used her for as long as they could for hands on interactions, and with her unique coloration, she was surely regularly interacted with.
-This process is devastating for a developing cub, and can lead to something called metabolic bone disease, which is a life altering illness.
-Luckily, she did not obtain severe metabolic bone disease, from what we could tell, but she did not escape cub petting without lifelong ailments.
-And, unfortunately, when she outgrew this industry, she moved into an equally horrible one.
+We don’t know many details about her early life.
+This is due to there not being enough regulation for big cats when she was born.
+But we can guess that, when Shakira was born, she was immediately taken from her mother.
+At that point she was probably hand raised until she could go into the cub petting industry.
+It was there that people would pay to play with and pet a pure white tiger.
+Chances are high that they even paid extra for her coat color.
+The facility owners exploited her for hands-on interactions as long as possible.

 Colorado

 This Colorado facility bought Shakira with the sole purpose of breeding her to create more cubs for their pay to play franchise.
 The facility introduced her to a male white tiger named Bosco and had them breed as many times as possible.
 They participated in speed breeding with Mama Shakira, having her get pregnant, give birth, and then they’d take her cubs immediately.
 This made her believe they passed away, resulting in a very natural reaction where she went back into heat to try again.
 The facility exploited this, though.
 Taking her cubs immediately after each birth, Mama Shakira ended up having four litters in two years.
 That’s more than any animal can handle, and this process squashed any motherly instincts she might’ve developed.
-So, when the TCWR team arrived for her rescue and saw she gave birth to one last litter, two female white tigers, we swiftly removed them.
-Every litter before them had died in her mind, so we worried for the safety of these two, as she had already rejected them.
-Luckily, though, her other litters had not passed.
-All four of her litters were rescued alongside her and her mate Bosco.

 Recent Posts